fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 Each week, we cover a new topic.

 ### Ready, fire, aim
 The weeks generally come in pairs.
 In the first, we approach something new, and try to make something.
-In the second, we take what we've learned and design somethign better.
+In the second, we take what we've learned and design something better.
 We lead with our hands, not our heads.

 ### Flexible after Easter
 After the break you'll be supported in your [final projects](https://fablabbrighton.github.io/digital-fabrication-module/course-notes-lm225-2020/project).
 There will still be lectures, but these will be tailored to tools and techniques that are most relevant.